PersonalityFox/TGE/README.md

 You can research the rules and participate on [TGE portal][portal].

 # License
 You are free to use our smart contract in your projects.
-We will soon also provide a complete tutorial video on how to do it.
+We will also provide a [tutorial video][tutorial] on how to do it.

 # What is TechBench?